Better Hearing Starts with Expert Care

 Pediatric Audiology Services

 • Identifying hearing loss in toddlers and children — Hearing evaluations can be done on children of all ages.
-Testing can include otoacoustic emissions (OAE), visual reinforcement audiometry (VRA), conditioned play audiometry (CPA), and traditional audiometry.
+Testing can include otoacoustic emissions (OAE), visual reinforcement audiometry (VRA), conditioned play audiometry (CPA), and traditional audiometry, to determine the type and severity of hearing loss.

-• Children’s hearing aid fitting/management of hearing loss in infants and children Our audiologists work to properly and comfortably fit hearing aids for children newly identified with hearing loss.
+• Pediatric hearing aid fitting/management of hearing loss in infants and children Our audiologists work to properly and comfortably fit hearing aids for children newly identified with hearing loss.
+Hearing aids may be fit as early as three to four months of age.

 Adult Audiology Services

-• Hearing assessment to determine the type and severity of hearing loss.
+• Diagnostic hearing testing to determine the type and severity of hearing loss:

 • Tinnitus management, including tinnitus maskers via hearing aids.